Mindinventory/iOS-Geofence-Demo/README.md

        }

- 6) Now we have create one ViewController where we have to add our region manually.
+ 6) Now we have created one ViewController where we can add our geofence region.
      - Drag and Drop ViewControlle.swift file in your Projects.

 # LICENSE!